 Nurses function autonomously and use power to shape the profession and empower clients through caring partnerships and other transactions.
 Within this framework, power is defined as the capacity to participate knowingly in the nature of change and is characterized by awareness, advocacy, choice, freedom to act intentionally, healing and involvement in creating changes.

-Nurses use critical thinking to facilitate translation of knowledge and skill into professional nursing practice.
-The nursing process, a form of critical thinking, is a methodology for nursing practice, deliberate, systematic, and goal-oriented.
+Nurses use critical thinking and current scientific research to facilitate translation of knowledge, skills, and technologies into professional nursing practice.
+The nursing process, a form of critical thinking is a methodology for nursing practice, deliberate, systematic, and goal-oriented.
 Deliberative behaviors for the process are observation, intuition, reflection, caring, empowering, communication, assessment, and choice of alternative actions.
-Nursing practice incorporates intellectual, interpersonal, communication and psychomotor skills in the care of individuals, families, aggregates and communities, regardless of setting, and emphasizes a collaborative relationship with other health care providers.
+Nursing practice incorporates intellectual, interpersonal, communication and psychomotor skills in the care of individuals, families, aggregates and communities, regardless of setting, and emphasizes a collaborative relationship with all health care providers.

 The goal of nursing is humanistic enhancement of health potential in human beings as well as caring for the well, ill and the dying.
 Excellence in nursing requires commitment, caring and critical thinking in terms of mastery, status and control over practice.